Most Rocky Sub-Neptunes are Molten: Mapping the Solidification Shoreline for Gas Dwarf Exoplanets: Conclusions

 \section{Conclusions}

 The degeneracy in the interior structures of sub-Neptunes necessitates the use of spectroscopy to obtain information about their atmospheric chemistry that can be used to break this degeneracy.
-If gas dwarfs have surface magma oceans, then the chemical interaction between their magma oceans and their atmospheres could produce chemical signatures that are spectroscopically identifiable.
+If gas dwarfs, sub-Neptunes with earth-like interiors and low mean-molecular weight atmospheres, have surface magma oceans, then the chemical interaction between their magma oceans and their atmospheres could produce chemical signatures that are spectroscopically identifiable.
 However, it is unclear how common magma oceans are on gas dwarfs.
 We address this gap by using a 1D coupled climate-interior evolution model to identify the location of the `solidification shoreline': the boundary in instellation flux vs. stellar effective temperature parameter space that separates solidified gas dwarfs from those which maintain permanent magma oceans at steady-state.
 Our conclusions are as follows: